monoclecat/cleansys/README.md

 Schedule.assignments_are_running_out() returns True for any enabled Schedule.
 - `send_email__warn_admin_cleaner_soon_homeless()`: Sends a notification email to the Admin if Cleaner.is_homeless_soon(less_than_equal=False) returns True for any Cleaner.

+> Again, an "email to the Admin" means an email to the address of the Django superuser,
+> not to the address specified in Django's ADMINS setting.

 ```bash
 0 12 * * 0 www-data bash /var/www/cleansys/cronscripts/send_weekly_emails.sh >> /var/www/cleansys/logs/cron.log